GAMBLERCHANCE/GAMBLERS-FATE-.-/README.md

 # GAMBLERS-FATE-.-

-— ☓, ッ yoyoyo let's start off w/ some BASIIICSSS!! ➹🎯 ⧽
+— ☓, ッ yoyoyo let's start off w/ some BASIIICSSS!! ➹🎯 ⧽   .
+C+H FREE 🔫 []

       YOU CAN CALL ME XAVIER!!
 I would go like, supeeer giddy if you called me Chance though v:
   [Azure is okay too, I really like that aswell]